 Now the full number of those who believed were of one heart and soul, and no one said that any of the things that belonged to him was his own, but they had everything in common.
 (Acts 4:32)

 Many American pastors have tried to distance themselves from this aspect of the early church because it looks an awful lot like socialism.
 It is, in fact, a form socialism at it’s basic core.
-However, it does not appear that the group itself owned any collective means of production, but rather, they privately owned individual means (as was common in the first century) and used the proceeds to benefit the community, not just the individual.
-Socialism proper does not apply well to ancient economies since it’s based around modern day economic theories which assume some form of mass production and centralized planning and ancient cultures were much more of a collective of artisans and farmers.
+However, it does not appear that the group itself owned any collective means of production, but rather, they privately owned individual means (as was common in the first century).
+But they used the proceeds to benefit the community, not just the individual.
+Socialism proper does not apply well to ancient economies since socialism is based around modern day economic theories which assume some form of mass production and centralized planning.
+Ancient cultures were often more of a collection of artisans, servants, and farmers.

 Why do you watch in loneliness over your riches? why for your punishment do you heap up the burden of your patrimony, that, in proportion as you are rich in this world, you may become poor to God?
 Divide your returns with the Lord your

 God; share your gains with Christ; make Christ a partner with you in your earthly possessions, that He also may make you a fellow-heir with Him in His heavenly kingdom.
 (Cyprian, On Works and Alms, Section 13)